commanded/commanded/guides/Events.md

 It is also possible to configure the error handler for the default behaviour `:stop`.

-You can bring your own Commanded application-level behaviour by specifiying a module which implements `c:Commanded.Event.Handler.error/3`
+You can bring your own Commanded application-level behaviour by specifying a module which implements `c:Commanded.Event.Handler.error/3`

 ```elixir
 defmodule YoloErrorHandler do